Computers & Wi-Fi

 Enjoy subscription iPad apps for free at the Main Library!
-Watch movies on Netflix or HBO Now, read New York Times or San Francisco Chronicle articles, and listen to music on Spotify.
+Binge watch your favorite HBO series and movies on HBO Now.
 Premium app iPads are limited, so ask staff at the front desk to borrow one today!

 Laptops are available to use within the library.
 All laptops include the Microsoft Office suite and Wi-Fi access.